 The best thing you can do for your Starbucks drink is bring 100% Stevia with you and add it to your drink.
 I haven’t gone into the varieties of milk available at Starbucks, but it’s worth mentioning that most of them are they’re sweetened–which means more sugar.

 The bottom line here is that you should be informed about what you’re ordering at Starbucks, and it shouldn’t be an every day habit.
-Go to Starbucks, choose your drink wisely, and enjoy a sweet treat.
+Go to Starbucks, choose your healthy drink wisely, and enjoy a sweet treat.
 I am not saying don’t go, and I’m not speaking negatively about Starbucks.

 Which Size Starbucks Should I Order?

-Food for thought: The only difference between a Grande and Venti in hot coffee beverages is the amount of milk.
+The only difference between a Grande and Venti in hot coffee beverages is the amount of milk.
 You are getting the same amount of espresso in both so you might as well cut out the extra milk (and calories) by sticking with the Grande when it comes to the caffeine kick!

 Ask the barista about the differences between drink sizes, it might help you make a decision about your order!
-Personally, the only drink sizes I consider are tall and grande, unless it’s an unsweetened coffee or tea.
+Personally, the only drink sizes I consider are tall and grande, unless it’s an unsweetened coffee or green tea.

-Drinks to Order at Starbucks on the 21 Day Fix
+Healthy Drinks to Order at Starbucks on the 21 Day Fix

 I’m recommending drinks that have 5g of real sugar or less for a Grande, unless otherwise noted.
 I am not looking at calories, and I am not considering any skinny beverages, as they have artificial sweeteners.